Sabal serrulata; Serenoa repens

 Evidence is mixed about whether saw palmetto works to treat BPH.
 Several studies suggest that the herb is effective for treating symptoms, including too frequent urination, having trouble starting or maintaining urination, and needing to urinate during the night.
-The urethra, the tube that empties urine from the body, runs through the prostate gland in men; when the prostate gland is enlarged, men may have trouble urinating.
+The urethra, the tube that empties urine from the body, runs through the prostate gland in men.
+When the prostate gland is enlarged, men may have trouble urinating.

-It is important to receive a proper diagnosis of BPH from your health care provider to rule out prostate cancer.
+It is important to receive a proper diagnosis of BPH from your doctor to rule out prostate cancer.Other uses

 Animal studies show that saw palmetto inhibits the growth of tumor cells, indicating that it may be helpful in the treatment of prostate cancer.
 Other studies show that saw palmetto improves urinary tract symptoms related to BPH.
 While these studies are promising, more research is needed to determine whether saw palmetto is effective for these conditions.

-The use of herbs is a time honored approach to strengthening the body and treating disease.
-Herbs, however, can trigger side effects and interact with other herbs, supplements, or medications.
+The use of herbs is a time-honored approach to strengthening the body and treating disease.
+However, herbs can trigger side effects, and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

-Saw palmetto may have effects similar to some hormones, and should not be used in pregnant or nursing women, or women who have had or are at risk for hormone related cancers.
+Saw palmetto may have effects similar to some hormones, and should not be used in pregnant or nursing women, or women who have had or are at risk for hormone-related cancers.

 Saw palmetto may interfere with the absorption of iron.

 Because saw palmetto may work similarly to finasteride (Proscar), you should not use this herb in combination with finasteride, or other medications used to treat BPH, unless directed to by your physician.Antiplatelet and anticoagulant drugs (blood-thinners)